-Entry criteria Progr crit Completion criteria Entry into training Specialty foundation Specialty consolidation Transition to fellowship Learning goals At entry into training, trainees will: By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: Be 1.
-Professional behaviours Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice Level 5 consistently behave in line with all 10 domains of professional practice 2.
-Team leadership: Lead a team of health professionals Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 3.
-Supervision and teaching: Supervise and teach professional colleagues Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 4.
-Quality improvement: Identify and address failures in health care delivery Level 1 be able to be present and observe Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 5 be able to provide supervision 5.
-Clinical assessment and management: Clinically assess and manage the ongoing care of patients hanagement: Clinically be able to act with bissess and manage the direct supervision in the second s Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision ۵ 6.
-Management of transitions from paediatric to adult care: Manage transitions of patient care from paediatric to adult medicine Level 1 be able to be present and observe Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 5 be able to provide supervision 7.
-Acute care: Manage the early care of acutely unwell patients Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 8.
-Longitudinal care: Manage and coordinate the longitudinal care of patients with chronic illness, disability, and/or long-term health issues Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 9.
-Communication with patients: Discuss diagnoses and management plans with patients, families, and/or carers Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 10.
-Prescribing: Prescribe and monitor therapies tailored to patients' needs and conditions Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision
+Entry criteria Progression criteria Completion criteria I a a material and a second Entry into training Specialty foundation Specialty consolidation Transition to fellowship Learning goals At entry into training, trainees will: By the end of this phase, trainees will: By the end of this phase, trainees will: By the end of training, trainees will: Be 1.
+Professional behaviours Level 5 consistently behaves in line with all 10 domains of professional practice Level 5 consistently behaves in line with all 10 domains of professional practice Level 5 consistently behaves in line with all 10 domains of professional practice Level 5 consistently behaves in line with all 10 domains of professional practice 2.
+Team leadership: Lead a team of health professionals Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision Level 5 is able to supervise others 3.
+Supervision and teaching: Supervise and teach professional colleagues Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision at a distance Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 4.
+Quality improvement: Identify and address failures in health care delivery Level 1 be able to be present and observe Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 5 is able to supervise others 5.
+Clinical assessment and management: Clinically assess and manage the ongoing care of patients Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others Do 6.
+Management of transitions from paediatric to adult care: Manage transitions of patient care from paediatric to adult medicine Level 1 is able to be present and observe Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 5 is able to supervise others 7.
+Acute care: Manage the early care of acutely unwell patients Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 8.
+Longitudinal care: Manage and coordinate the longitudinal care of patients with chronic illness, disability, and/or long-term health issues Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 9.
+Communication with patients: Discuss diagnoses and management plans with patients and their families, carers, and/or whānau patients: Discuss diagnoses and management plans with atients and their families, Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 10.
+Prescribing: Prescribe and monitor therapies tailored to patients' needs and conditions Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others